Australian Survivor: Talking Tribal

 Introduced in the All Stars season, Talking Tribal is an aftershow that unpacks all of the castaway's strategies from the main show.
 The show premiered on Friday 31 January 2020, days before the premiere of All-Stars for a preview special.
 The show then airs weekly after each Wednesday night episode of the main show.
 In addition to airing as web series on 10 Play, the series also airs as an audio podcast on 10's podcast platform 10 speaks.
-The first season was hosted by former contestant Luke Toki and television presenter James Mathison, who were joined by Australia's Next Top Model Season 7 20th Place Contestant and Rob Has A Podcast podcaster Shannon Guss as a regular panelist and Sarah Tilleke, Osher Günsberg, Matt Farrelly and Shaun Hampson as guest panelists.
+The first season was hosted by former contestant Luke Toki and television presenter James Mathison, who were joined by Rob Has a Podcast podcaster Shannon Guss as a regular panelist, with the trio being joined by a guest panelists each week.

-Talking Tribal's second season (companion to the Brains V Brawn edition of the show) was hosted by Luke Toki and radio host Nathan Morris, who were joined by Shannon Guss and Nick Iadanza.
+Talking Tribal's second season (companion to the Brains V Brawn edition of the show) was hosted by Luke Toki and Nova Perth radio host and Big Brother 2002 housemate Nathan Morris, who were joined by Shannon Guss and former player Nick Iadanza.

 Mathison and Guss were joined by the winner and the runner-up of Brains V Brawn, Hayley Leake and George Mladenov, in the third season of Talking Tribal during Blood V Water.
 Brooke Jowett from the third season and All Stars, alongside Khanh Ong from Blood V Water, joined Guss in the fourth season of Talking Tribal during Heroes V Villains.
+Chrissy Zaremba from Blood V Water joined Guss in the fifth season of Talking Tribal during Titans V Rebels, with Mladenov returning for a second season.

+The series did not return for Brains V Brawn II.

+Drop Your Buffs

+For Australia V The World, the fan podcast, Drop Your Buffs was announced as the official companion show for the season - with regular host Sean Ross joined by two-time player Nick Iadanza, and Survivor US 41 player Ricard Foyé.
+Filmed in Samoa during production, the show features a brief discussion of the events from the last episode alongside an interview with the most recently evicted castaway.